csiyer/yn_transcript/README.md

 - Run script(s)
     - `yesno.py` can be run from any shell / command line with the following format: `python yesno.py /path/to/RT/directory` with the filepath to a folder of RTs.
         - On the example transcripts I used (a full guilt + penalty phase trial; excluded here to not be public), this takes about 25 minutes.
-        - This will produce a CSV output containing the name of each witness, and how many yes/no questions + total questions they are asked by each examiner (defense/prosecution).
+        - This will produce a CSV output containing the name of each witness, and how many yes/no questions + total questions they are asked by each examiner (defense/prosecution), and how many times that examiner interrupts them.
     - `word_search.py` can be run with `python word_search.py /path/to/RT/directory`
         - Add `search_terms=/optional/path/to/csv/of/additional/search/terms` to the end of the command if you want to include additional search terms (beyond those found in "UPDATED Internal HCRC RJA Glossary of racist language"--saved to `word_search_terms_default.csv`).
 These terms should be saved as a CSV file with each word/term, separated with commas.
         - On the example transcripts, this takes ~1 min to run.